 It has a very good range with two large antennas to help transmit and receive a signal better.

 It is a good unit for a desktop or laptop that needs a signal boost.

 The compatibility is also good from Windows 10 to Linux.

-One of the things that makes it stand out is the wireless chipset it uses Atheros AR9271.
-This chipset allows for it to go into monitor mode which is necessary when Pen testing a WiFi signal.
+One of the things that make it stand out is the wireless chipset it uses, Atheros AR9271.
+This chipset allows for it to go into monitor mode, which is necessary when Pen testing a WiFi signal.

-For this reason it is widely uses in the Pen Tester community for doing wireless attacks.
+For this reason, it is widely used in the Pen Tester community for doing wireless attacks.

 It also has a 4dBi omni-directional antenna for improved coverage.

 While still widely used, it is only a 2.4GHz dongle and won’t work in the new 5GHz frequency.
 Since most all routers are dual-band and work in both ranges, this isn’t usually a problem.

 It is an 802.11n adapter, so it also doesn’t work with the new 802.11ac protocol and will default to Wireless-N speeds (150Mbps).